jbrazda/iics-quickstart-bundle/doc/logging_framework.md

 The typical CAI integration often composed of several Layers as depicted on the following Image

+### IICS Logging Diagram

 ![IICS Logging Design](https://www.lucidchart.com/publicSegments/view/459d21e0-5054-4cc1-a496-6b877cfbe108/image.png)

 Following this Design patter allows process execution to be easily tracked and monitored outside of runtime environment and improves error handling and speed of development as the components provided with this framework also significantly improve efficiency and ability to test and support implementation.
 This pattern also allows to build a robust unit and regression testing.

-- Trigger - Inbound SOAP or REST message, Scheduled Process, JMS or other events such as File Listener events
+- Trigger - Inbound SOAP or REST message, Scheduled Process, JMS or other events such as a File Listener events
-- Job process - records Job tracking Information, handles subprocess reports, aggregates subprocess results in case of batch list processing, records job final status, records error events in case of unexpected job failure
+- Job process - records a Job tracking Information, handles subprocess reports, aggregates subprocess results in case of batch list processing, records job final status, records error events in case of unexpected job failure
-- Integration Process - Runs actual Integration tasks, This process can be composed of many chained processes, sub-processes and records events such as
+- Integration Process - Performs actual integration tasks.
+This process can be composed of many chained processes, sub-processes and records events such as
   - INFO - Start/Finish or milestones
   - WARNING – Non Critical, non interrupting errors
   - ERROR – Critical, interrupting errors

 Integration process and its children propagate critical errors upstream and all unexpected interrupting errors are handled by the main Job process
 This framework is designed with different options to store the logging and tracking data.
 It uses simple data model composed of two related objects/entities

-- Job Tracking Table - IC_JOB_LOG
-- Event Tracking table – IC_JOB_EVENTS

 Framework can be  used with any relational Database and Salesforce as backend store for log entries.
 It currently provides a support for following back-ends